Rune

 Rune Reflections

-- Where in my daily life do I speak with true authority—rooted not in ego, but in wisdom and authenticity?
+1. Where in my daily life do I speak with true authority—rooted not in ego, but in wisdom?

-- Where do I fear the consequences of truth, or trade clarity for comfort?
+3. Where do I trade clarity for comfort?

-- Who or what do I listen to most deeply, and are those sources worthy of my ears and spirit?
+5. Who or what do I listen to most deeply—and are they worthy of that attention?

-- How do I build or break trust with my words?
+6. How do my words build or break trust?